 Feces Breath Odor

-Breath that smells like feces can be caused by prolonged vomiting, especially if you have a bowel obstruction (a blockage in the bowels).
-It can also be caused by a nasogastric tube (a tube inserted through the nose or mouth and into the stomach to empty the contents of the stomach).
+Breath that smells like feces can be caused by prolonged vomiting, especially if you have a blockage in the bowels.
+It can also be caused by a tube inserted through the nose or mouth and into the stomach to empty the contents of the stomach.